International-Data-Spaces-Association/ids-specification/transfer/transfer.process.binding.https.md

 ### 3.1 Prerequisites

-All callback paths are relative to the `callbackAddress` base URL specified in the `TransferRequestMessage` that initiated a transfer process.
+All callback paths are relative to the `callbackAddress` base URL specified in the `TransferRequestMessage` that initiated a [Transfer Process](../model/terminology.md#transfer-process).
 For example, if the `callbackAddress` is specified as `https://connector.consumer/callback` and a callback path binding is `transfers/:consumerPid/start`, the resolved URL will be `https://connector.consumer.com/callback/transfers/:consumerPid/start`.